FarhanFK2003/Pinterest/README.md

 This project represents my journey in learning Jetpack Compose and building modern Android UIs.
 The focus is on structure and UI design, laying the foundation for future developments.

+# Week 2

+Added Navigation for the 8 screens of the App.

+# Week 3

+Implemented Bottom Sheet and Updated Navigation for all the screens of the App.